ssr7/mytutorial/prometheus/Prometheus.md

   ````

-- In order to enable authentication for `mikrotik`,  you should define new community and set `md5` password  in `mikrotik` device and then change `snmp.yml`
+- In order to enable authentication for `mikrotik`,  you should define new community and set `md5` password  in `mikrotik` device and then change `snmp.yml`.
+More info at https://github.com/prometheus/snmp_exporter/tree/main/generator

   ````bash
   $> cd /etc/snmp_exporter